Mehmed Rashid Pasha: Cooptation of the aghawat

-One of Rashid Pasha's first acts as governor was the arrest of Muhammad Sa'id Agha (son of Shamdin Agha), a powerful Kurdish Damascene agha (commander of irregulars; pl. aghawat).
+One of Rashid Pasha's first acts as governor was the arrest of Muhammad Sa'id Agha Shamdin, a powerful Kurdish Damascene agha (commander of irregulars; pl. aghawat).
 The aghawat wielded significant influence in Damascus and dominated relations between the city and its hinterland.
 Rashid Pasha's imprisonment of Muhammad Sa'id was a manifestation of his centralization efforts.
 However, he ultimately decided to co-opt the aghawat by employing them to assist in the centralization of the province's hinterlands.
 Accordingly, in 1867, he released Muhammad Sa'id and assigned him to help direct the expedition in the Balqa.
 In addition to Muhammad Sa'id, other Kurdish aghawat, namely Mahmud Agha Ajilyaqin and Ahmad Agha Buzu, were also appointed roles in the Balqa expedition and were each appointed to the office of amir al-hajj at some point during Rashid Pasha's governorship.
 Another agha of Damascus, Haulu Agha al-Abid was appointed the qaimmaqam of Hauran in the latter half of Rashid Pasha's term.